-- 207. Overall, we believe that the Board's proposals have the potential to provide a global baseline that can be built upon by others, so long as the drafting issues and other matters that we have identified elsewhere in this letter are adequately addressed. - 208.
-In particular, it is important that the Board clarifies that its intention is that the application of SASB and other standards is intended to be non-mandatory otherwise the requirements may be seen as being too onerous to serve as a global baseline. - 209.
-There is a risk that the objective of setting a global baseline will be undermined by the ongoing work by regulators in other jurisdictions most notably the US and EU who are developing their own sustainability disclosure requirements in isolation.
-These additional requirements only add to the burden of entities who are SEC registrants and/or have operations in Europe in having to implement ISSB Standards.
-We encourage the Board to continue to work closely with the US, the EU and other international regulators to enhance the compatibility between its proposals and jurisdictional initiatives.
+- 211. Overall, we believe that the Board's proposals have the potential to provide a global baseline that can be built upon by others, so long as the drafting issues and other matters that we have identified elsewhere in this response are adequately addressed. - 212.
+In particular, it is important that the Board clarifies that its intention is that the application of SASB and other standards is intended to be non-mandatory otherwise the requirements may be seen as being too onerous to serve as a global baseline. - 213.
+There is a risk that the possibility of setting a global baseline may be reduced by the ongoing work by regulators in other jurisdictions most notably the US and EU who are developing their own sustainability disclosure requirements.
+See paragraph 223 below for more discussion about the importance of international collaboration. - 214.
+In addition, we understand the term 'global baseline' used by the Board is intended to mean a comprehensive set of sustainability disclosure requirements that meet the needs of primary users (ie, investors), rather than the needs of wider stakeholders, that can be applied globally.
+We are concerned that some interpret the term to mean, a set of 'bare minimum' disclosure requirements that all jurisdictions (including those with very limited sustainability reporting experience), are capable of complying with.
+This confusion may not help to unite the approach taken by the Board with the approach taken by other standard-setters.
+This interpretation of 'global baseline' is also not conducive to an ambition to drive forward improvements to sustainability reporting.